We’ve decided as a company to discontinue our email marketing services in order to focus exclusively on our SEO services.

 Here it is almost 2020, and the marketing world continues to evolve quickly.
 Mailchimp is no longer just email.
 Google’s algorithm isn’t just links.
-And a digital marketing company that does all things for all customers just isn’t effective.
+And a SEO company that does all things for all customers just isn’t effective.

 Jim Collins said in Good To Great that the best companies find one thing they can do better than anyone and focus on that one thing.